GiuB/WP-Remove-Css-Js/README.md

 # WP Remove Css - Js

-Often in Wordpress sites are installed many plugins and modern templates with too many styles and scripts that slow down the loading time of your site.
+Often in Wordpress sites are installed many plugins and modern templates with too many styles and scripts that slow down the loading speed of your site.

 Remove with WP CSS - Js you can simply exclude .css and .js resources from a few conditional pages and from all template files of your Wordpress theme (follow Warning instructions).